 Why did you decide to join DFI’s board?

-I love the commitment to high quality teacher prep, the nimbleness of the organization to act swiftly and their work with a variety of providers eager to ensure that their teacher candidates are well-prepared to teach all students while holding a commitment to equity at the core of their heart and mind.
+I love the commitment to high quality teacher prep, the nimbleness of the organization to act swiftly and their work with a variety of providers eager to ensure that their teacher candidates are well-prepared to teach all students.

 Describe a teacher or student who made a lasting impact in your life.